An Introduction to String Diagrams for Computer Scientists: The Case for String Diagrams

 On the other hand, graphical models have clear drawbacks compared to syntactically defined formal languages.
-Our ability to reason mathematically about combinatorial structures like graphs is limited: notably, we cannot use structural induction on the model components, as we would with a standard program syntax.
-This is because a syntax gives \emph{operations} for combining simpler models into complex ones, while graphical models are often treated as a monolithic entity rather than modularly, as made-up of sub-components.
-We typically miss formal means both to \emph{decompose} these models and \emph{compose} them together.
-Crucial features of program analysis, such as the definition of a compositional semantics and the investigation of their algebraic structures, face significant obstacles when performed on graphical formalisms.
-Luckily, as we will see, there is nothing essential about the dichotomy between syntax and graphical representations.
+Our ability to reason mathematically about combinatorial, graph-like structures is limited.
+We typically miss a formal theory of how to \emph{decompose} these models into simpler components, and also of how to \emph{compose} them together to create more complex models.
+In short, graphical models are often treated as monolithic rather than modular entities.
+In turn, this means that we cannot use induction on the model structure to prove their properties, as we would with a standard program syntax.
+Crucial features of program analysis, such as the definition of a compositional semantics, and the investigation of algebraic structures underpinning model behaviour, face significant obstacles when adapted to graphical formalisms.

 \paragraph{String Diagrams: The Best of Both Worlds} String diagrams originate in the abstract mathematical framework of \emph{category theory}, as a pictorial notation to describe the morphisms in a monoidal category.
 However, over the past three decades their use has expanded significantly in computer science and related fields, extending way beyond their initial purpose.